twhite96/TWBlog/content/parts/author.md

 title: author
 ---

-**Tiffany White**, software engineer by day, cat herder by night.
-I like React, JavaScript, and tinkering with Golang.
+**Tiffany White**, frontend engineer at ICF by day, cat herder by night.
+I like React, JavaScript, and tinkering with smart home tech.